 Portland is experiencing a homelessness crisis.
 What are the underlying causes?
 What is the best way to reduce the high prevalence of homeless individuals?
 What does the evidence show?
 Join us for this interactive discussion.

-Ashley Henry, Executive Director, Business for a Better Health
+Ashley Henry, Executive Director, Business for a Better Portland

 Dr. Rachel Solotaroff, CEO and President, Central City Concern